hartwigmedical/actin/molecular/README.md

 ### Extraction of characteristics

-Currently, it is assumed that only `isMicrosatelliteUnstable` and `tumorMutationalBurden` can be provided via panel tests.
+`microsatelliteStability`, `tumorMutationalBurden` and `homologousRecombination` can be provided via panel tests.

-The ploidy is hard-coded set to 2.

 ## Interpretation of drivers and annotation with treatment evidence and external trials